evans-manyala/AirBnB_clone/README.md

 ## Testing

-All the test are defined in the `tests` folder.
+For all the unit testing, these are defined in the `tests` folder.

 ### Documentation